Endometriosis and low ferritin levels: endometriosis and nutrient deficiencies.

 This causes you to feel abnormal exhaustion, lethargy, and weakness.

 Endometriosis and low ferritin levels can also cause hypothyroidism in some cases.
-It means that you may feel exhaustion, gain weight, and have a lower body temperature.
+It means that you may feel exhausted, gain weight, and have a lower body temperature.

 All that could be symptoms of an underactive thyroid, which tends to occur alongside iron deficiency.